-We have six medical schools, 22 nursing schools, two dental schools, two colleges of pharmacy, a veterinary school, a school of optometry, a podiatry school, allied health schools, almost 100 hospitals and more than 90 colleges and universities in our region.
+We have six medical schools, 22 nursing schools, two dental schools, three colleges of pharmacy, a veterinary school, a school of optometry, a podiatry school, allied health schools, almost 100 hospitals and more than 90 colleges and universities in our region.

 PHL Life Sciences, comprised of our region’s life sciences leaders, is a liaison between Philadelphia’s extensive life sciences and hospitality communities and exists to help navigate board members, meeting planners, attendees and visitors through the regional life sciences landscape.